ERP vs. CRM: Differences, benefits, and software integration

 - You want to improve back-end processes.
-An ERP can help you streamline hiring, accounting, supply chain management, and more to make your operations more efficient.
+ERP software (and ERP integration) can help you streamline hiring, accounting, supply chain management, and more to make your operations more efficient.

 - Your business is growing rapidly in all areas.
-By synthesizing key data and aligning departments, a robust ERP solution can help you overcome growing pains and keep everyone on track.
+A robust ERP solution can help you overcome growing pains and keep everyone on track by synthesizing key data and aligning departments.

-- You’re using numerous tools or software.
-Using multiple software solutions can get confusing and costly.
-An ERP allows you to consolidate the information you need in one database.
+- You’re using numerous tools or tech services.
+Using multiple solutions can get confusing and costly.
+An ERP system lets you consolidate the information you need in one database.

-According to Terillium, an ERP consulting company, industries that commonly benefit from ERP systems are manufacturing, professional services, distribution, construction, and healthcare.
-Whether large or small, these types of businesses all have complex operations and processes—an ERP is essential for keeping all their departments aligned.
+According to Terillium, an ERP consulting company, industries that benefit from ERP systems are manufacturing, professional services, distribution, construction, and healthcare.
+Whether large or small, these types of businesses all have complex operations and processes.
+An ERP is essential for keeping all departments aligned.

 When to use a CRM

 When a company is just starting out, a simple spreadsheet may be enough to keep customer information organized.
 But as the business grows, it will need a more robust system for managing customer data and keeping it accessible to employees.
 That’s where a CRM system comes in.